microsoft/terminal/doc/specs/drafts/#2046 - Command Palette.md

 The user can navigate the list of entries with the arrow keys.
 Hitting enter will close the palette and execute the action that's highlighted.
-Hitting escape will dismiss the pallete, returning control to the terminal.
+Hitting escape will dismiss the palette, returning control to the terminal.
 When the palette is closed for any reason (executing a command, dismissing with either escape or the `toggleCommandPalette` keybinding), we'll clear out any search text from the palette, so the user can start fresh again.